-Please join us in welcoming Spün Bakery to the 317 Cafe this month.
+Please join us in welcoming Spün Bakery to the 317 Cafe.
 Those of you who sampled Don Gaile’s quality baked goods at the Yarmouth Farmers’ Market last summer know what a coup this is.
-Don and his staff will offer baked goods, granolas, yogurt parfaits, coffee drinks, teas, cocoa and more 8 am -7 pm Monday-Friday beginning on March 27.
-They’re also happy to take your custom orders.
+Don and his staff offer baked goods, granolas, yogurt parfaits, coffee drinks, teas, cocoa and more.

 We sat down with Don to learn more about his family’s move from NYC to Maine, his passion for baking and the umlaut.